 If we want to make responsible purchases, as well as thinking about who produces what we are buying, we should also consider the journey each product makes in order to reach us.
 Many products are accompanied by a large “carbon footprint”, their delivery leaves an environmental cost that doesn’t show up on the bill yet harms the planet.

-These coming days we will visit more shops, where we will be given heaps of bags.
+These coming days we will visit more shops, where we will be given many bags.
 In a previous article we talked about Zero Waste and Christmas, is a good opportunity to practise it.
-A few simple gestures like declining a bag, using the same bag for products from different shops, or bringing with you our reusable shopping bag, help to limit the large amount of waste being generated.
+A few simple gestures like declining a bag, using the same bag for products from different shops, or bringing with you a reusable shopping bag, help to limit the large amount of waste being generated.

 We buy lots of things, but sometimes, there are immaterial gifts that can offer unforgettable experiences.
 We should revise our values and consider that perhaps giving our time and sharing experiences, could be the best gift.
 There are many options, like a cultural activity, a theatre show, going to the countryside or a workshop, for example.